Lothiraldan/saltpad/README.rst

     git clone git@github.com:tinyclues/saltpad.git

-SaltPad currently only works on Python 2.7, but the support of Python 2.6 is currently discussed here, please leave a comment if it's a big issue for you.

 The recommended way to install saltpad is to create a dedicated virtualenv to isolate saltpad's dependencies from the system one (https://pypi.python.org/pypi/virtualenv/):

 .. code-block:: bash